emanino/musl_math/README.md

 # musl_math
 Plain C operational models of the math.h library.
+These files were extracted from the MUSL standard C library.

 1. **op_models_full** supports all float, double and long double operations (except for complex numbers)